-Works on paper often need careful handling during framing due to their fragility in comparison with other items which may be framed such as canvasses, memorabilia, etc. They must be mounted using materials that won’t cause the artwork to deteriorate in any way, and they must be glazed to protect the paper from dust, smoke and other airborne particles.
+Works on paper often need careful handling during framing due to their fragility in comparison with other items which may be framed such as canvasses, memorabilia, etc. They must be mounted using materials that won’t cause the artwork to deteriorate in any way, and they must be glazed to protect the paper and art from ultra-violet light, insects, and dust & other airborne particles such as smoke.

 Essentially anything that comes in contact with the artwork (ie the mount) must be of conservation standard.
 The mount consists of a number of parts: the mat, the backing boards and barrier papers; the quantity and type of each will vary depending on the type of mounting chosen for the artwork.
 We will discuss this with you when you bring in your picture for framing.

-Mounting materials are paper products made from fibrous matter, usually wood pulp, plus other constituents.
+Mounting materials are generally paper products (though plastics may also be used, see below) made from fibrous matter, usually wood pulp, plus other constituents.
 The wood pulp contains lignin, an acidic substance which over time breaks down and leaches into the paper of the artwork, turning it brown and affecting the integrity of the paper.
 Poorer quality materials will brown more quickly, especially in humid or damp environments, and to combat this paper manufacturers have two main options.
 They can use better quality fibrous materials such as cotton fibre (which contains little or no lignin), or they may add alkaline chemicals such as chloride and calcium carbonate to the paper-making process so that the paper achieves a neutral pH value (the cheaper alternative).
 It can then be marketed as "acid free".
 Unfortunately "acid free" materials of this type will revert back to being acidic over time as the alkaline chemicals dissipate, leaving the acid behind in the material.
-Thus the term "acid free" is now virtually meaningless for conservation purposes.
+Thus the term "acid free" is virtually meaningless for conservation purposes, though many framers still use it despite knowing that their customers will assume they mean "conservation" or "archival".

-Rising mount boards, Crescent RagMat and Bainbridge Alpharag (known as "ragboard" because they are made from cotton fibre) come in a smaller range of useful natural and earthy tones.
-Ragboards such as these are the preferred matting and mounting materials of museums and galleries around the world.
+Rising mount boards, Crescent RagMat and Bainbridge Alpharag (known as "ragboard" because they are made from cotton fibre) come in a small range of whites and useful natural & earthy tones.
+Ragboards such as these are the preferred mounting materials of museums and galleries around the world.
 We like the look of it a lot, and use it in the framing of most of the artwork for sale here at glebepictureframes.
+It is available in standard 4-ply thickness (what you're used to seeing) and also double-thick, or 8-ply.
+We think the thicker the better - ask about 12-ply and 16-ply - all are available at glebepictureframes.

-The matboards we use are manufactured using environmentally sound adhesives and colourants that won’t contaminate waterways.
-Alpha cellulose pulp comes only from plantation grown trees, and for every tree that’s used, another is planted.
+The matboards we use are manufactured using environmentally sound adhesives and colourants that don’t contaminate waterways.
+The alpha cellulose pulp used in Alphamat comes only from plantation grown trees, and for every tree that’s used, another is planted.

 As important as the matboard is what goes behind your artwork.
-Our preference is to use a rag barrier paper immediately behind the work, and behind that a backing of corflute – an inert polypropylene board which will not allow moisture to pass through and contact with the artwork.
-We also stock materials such as neutral Ph foamcore and mdf board (which though highly acidic is sometimes useful to add rigidity to the frame, and as a backing for mirrors).
-Backing options will can be discussed with you when you visit us.
+Our preference is to use a rag barrier paper immediately behind the work, and behind that a moisture-proof backing of inert polypropylene board which will not allow dampness from walls to pass through and contact with the artwork.
+We also stock and utilise materials such as neutral Ph foamcore (a good light-weight and inexpensive backing material), mdf board (which though highly acidic is sometimes useful to add rigidity to the frame, and as a backing for mirrors).
+Backing options can be discussed with you when you visit us.

 There are a variety of glazing choices for your framed artwork, and again we can discuss the pros and cons of each with you.
-In most cases we will recommend standard 2mm clear float glass This is the cheapest option, it looks good and of course protects your picture from dust, etc. It doesn’t, however, offer complete protection from UV light, which in some circumstances can cause the artwork to fade and also cause the structural integrity of the paper break down over time (think of newspaper left in the sun).
-Complete conservation framing should eliminate UV rays reaching the artwork.
-We can do this by using UV blocking glass, or perspex (acrylic or plexiglas).
+In most cases we will recommend standard 2mm clear float glass.
+This is the cheapest option, it looks good and of course protects your picture from dust, etc. It doesn’t, however, offer much protection from UV light, which in some circumstances can cause the artwork to fade and also cause the structural integrity of the paper break down over time (think of newspaper left in the sun).
+Complete conservation framing should eliminate UV rays reaching your artwork.
+We can do this by using UV blocking glass or perspex (acrylic or plexiglas).
 The perspex has added advantages in that it doesn't break easily and weighs less than glass.
-There are also a number of types of "museum glass", some also reducing reflection, though they tend to be costly.
-We don't recommend the etched surface type of non-reflective picture framing glass for reasons we can explain when you drop in (though it is available for those who insist on it).
+We also have available "Tru Vue Museum Glass" - anti-UV and anti-reflective due to a special coating similar to that on a camera lens, and the new(ish) wonder product Tru Vue "Optium" - an acrylic that wont break, weighs next to nothing, is anti-UV, anti-reflective, anti-scratch and anti-static - ask to see what it looks like, you'll be surprised!
+We don't recommend the diffused type of non-reflective picture framing glass for reasons we can explain when you drop in (though it is available for those who insist on it).

 The importance of conservation framing

 There are many environmental factors that can have an adverse effect on your artwork.
-Proper framing should minimise the impact of these factors on your valued possessions.
-Please bear in mind, however, that even the best framing will not protect your pictures if they are kept in particularly adverse locations.
+Proper framing should minimize the impact of these factors on your valued possessions.
+Please bear in mind, however, that even the best framing will not protect your pictures if they are kept in extremely adverse locations.

 Temperature and humidity: